HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 its arguments are also configurable.
 Notably, ``actor_network_ctor`` and ``value_network_ctor`` allow configuring the actor and value networks, respectively.
-By default ``ActorDistributionNetwork`` is used.
+By default :class:`.ActorDistributionNetwork` is used.
 This class can potentially be replaced by a user's custom actor network class.
 By further looking into

 .. code-block:: python